ChrisKusi/plant_disease_backend/README.md

 ## Installation

-To get started with the backend, follow these steps:
+To get started with the backend, follow these steps to setup locally:

 1. **Clone the repository:**
     ```bash